 Coding Assistance in XAML

 ReSharper highlights color usages with corresponding color and shows additional information on the tooltip.
-You can also define a color using the palette.
-For more information, see Color Assistance.
+You can also press Alt+Enter on a highlighted color usage, choose Pick color from palette and define a color using a visual palette.

 ReSharper provides a couple of useful features that can save your efforts on typing.
 So you write more code with less keystrokes.

 synchronous tag editing — any change of the opening tag is simultaneously applied to the closing tag and vice versa

 smart slash — as soon as you type the slash at the end of an opening tag, the tag is automatically converted to the empty one

 ReSharper provides a full set of code completion features as well.
 So you can complete tags: And attributes in XAML: Moreover, ReSharper suggests appropriate symbols and actions depending on the context: Also, you can complete closing tags.
 ReSharper provides the list of tags that are not closed at the current caret position.

 Examples of context actions

 ReSharper provides a set of context actions that target XAML code.
 You can find the full list of these actions in the Code Editing | XAML | Context actions page of ReSharper Options.
 If necessary, you can also disable some of the actions using this page.

 As soon as a context action becomes available for the current caret position, ReSharper displays the corresponding action indicator to the left of the caret.
 Sometimes however, ReSharper provides several contextually available features for the current caret position.
 In this case, the action indicator corresponding to the action with the highest priority is shown, and all other actions only appear when you expand the action list by clicking on the action indicator or pressing Alt+Enter Context actions have the lowest priority, therefore, they often appear at the bottom of the action list.